 After a bar code is successfully read, the laser can be programmed either to remain on and scanning, or to turn off.
 When End Manual Activation After Good Read is enabled, the laser turns off and stops scanning after a good read.
-If you scan Do Not End Manual Activation After Good Read, the laser remains on after a good read, but the button must be pressed to scan the next bar code.
+If you scan Do Not End Manual Activation After Good Read, the laser remains on after a good read.
 Default = End Manual Activation After Good Read.